Refer for the advocacy service you or the person you work with here.

 Bradford and Craven Autism AIM logo

-Leeds Autism AIM provide advocacy, information and signposting, one-to-one peer support, post-diagnostic support and run peer-led groups for autistic adults (aged 18 and over) who get little or no funded support living in the Leeds area.
+Leeds Autism AIM provide self-advocacy support, information and signposting, one-to-one peer support, post-diagnostic support, employment mentoring and run peer-led groups for autistic adults (aged 18 and over) who get little or no funded support living in the Leeds area.

 Bradford and Craven Autism AIM offer one-to-one peer support, information and signposting and have a Health Access Project to help autistic adults to access local GP services.
 It is for autistic adults (aged 18 and over) in the Bradford, Airedale, Wharfedale and Craven areas.